-The Devil's Backbone is popular as both an indoor tropical plant and, in frost-free climates, a handsome landscape specimen.
-It's native to warmer parts of North America and much of Central America, including Florida, Mexico and the Caribbean.
+Zigzag plant is popular as both an indoor tropical plant and, in frost-free climates, a handsome landscape specimen.
+It's native to warmer parts of North America and much of Central America, including Florida, Mexico, and the Caribbean.
 It is considered somewhat endangered in parts of Mexico.

-The plant has green and white variegated leaves that may sometimes develop a rosy blush tint in warm weather.
+The slow-growing plant has green and white variegated leaves that may sometimes develop a rosy blush tint in warm weather.
 It also has dramatic, colorful leaf bracts that look like slipper-shaped flowers, as well as unusual "crooked" yet symmetrical stems.
-This has earned the plant many intriguing folk names including zig-zag plant, Christmas candle, fiddle flower, Persian lady slipper, Jacob's ladder, red bird flower, and Japanese poinsettia.

 |Soil Type||Rich, well-drained, slightly acidic|